Sheldon-Pierce/reading-notes/class1.md

 # Class 1 reading files

-Markdown is essentilly HTML without the HTML.
+Markdown is essentially HTML without the HTML.
 Markdown is an easy way to code a simple site with easy to read information.

 # PHILOSOPHY
 Markdown is intended to be as easy-to-read and easy-to-write as is feasible.